3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 How to Get Around Kyoto?

-TRAIN: The public transit system in Kyoto—whether via above ground railways or underground subway lines—is extremely efficient and the most affordable way to get from here to there!
-Add the Suica card to your digital wallet before hopping on a train, since this digital transit card will allow you to simply scan your phone and walk through the station gates—it’s as simple as that!
-While do you need to upload a minimum of ¥1,000 during the initial set-up, from there you can add specific amounts, so on the last ride of your trip be sure to check the price of your route in advance and only add the remaining cash needed to reach that exact amount—otherwise you’ll have a bit of inaccessible change left over in the end.
+TRAIN: The public transit in Kyoto—whether via above ground railways or the underground subway—is extremely efficient and the most affordable way to get from here to there!
+Add the Suica card to your digital wallet before hopping on a train, since this digital transit card allows you to scan your phone and walk through the station gates—it’s as simple as that!

 How to Get from Tokyo to Kyoto?